kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

 Now we can run the ANOSIM, first looking at the depth grouping.
 This shows that there is a statistically significant difference between species based on depth, as the significance value is below 0.05.
-However, this difference isnt particularly strong with an r statistic of around 0.2.
+However, this difference isn't particularly strong with an r statistic of around 0.2.
 ```
 # ANOSIM with depth grouping
 bar_depth <- anosim(mat_bar_spp, barents_env_raw$Depth, distance = "bray", permutations = 9999)